ICSpark-Projects/Tip-Calculator-Hard/README.md

 # Tip Calculator

-Create a simple tool to calculate tip at a restaurant or for a service.
+Create a simple tool to calculate tip/gratuity at a restaurant or for a service.

 ## Difficulty
 Easy